HWhr3000/F21DL_Coursework_grp2/README.md

 ### Research Objectives
 1. **Objective 1**: Predict the level of satisfaction a passenger will have based on their ratings for services like Seat comfort, Food and drink, In-flight Wifi, Baggage handling, etc.
 2. **Objective 2**: Identify which service areas (e.g., Food and drink, In-flight entertainment, Cleanliness, etc.) correlate most with lower satisfaction scores, and provide actionable insights for improvement.
 3. **Objective 3**: Determine whether factors like age, gender, or customer type (First-time vs Returning customers) result in different satisfaction levels.
+Cluster the data based on the data.
 4. **Objective 4**: Determine the satisfaction outcome based on the image of a person taking the survey.

 ### Project Milestones